The Tax Court in Brief July 26 – July 31, 2021

 - The regulations disallow a deduction for education expenses for: (1) education required to meet the minimum requirements of a taxpayer’s trade or business or (2) a program of study that qualifies a taxpayer in a new trade or business.
 Treas.
 Reg. §1.162-5(b)(2) and (3);

-Tax Court Motion: This case provides a good roadmap for satisfying the requirements for the deduction of a graduate-level degree as an unreimbursed employee expense.
+Tax Court Insight: This case provides a good roadmap for satisfying the requirements for the deduction of a graduate-level degree as an unreimbursed employee expense.

 For other installments of our Tax Court in Brief series, check on the following links or search our archives: